davidkirwan/cloaked-octo-ninja/apps/README.md

 - Contains the code to setup and monitor an interface by graphing the data produced by ifconfig using rrdtool and displaying the results on a html page.

 ### snippets/
-- Contails some possibly useful scripts for various languages
+- Contains some possibly useful scripts for various languages

 ### usefuldb-gem/
 - Removed, and now stored in its own repository: https://github.com/davidkirwan/usefuldb-gem